Petrowitsch Bissing

 On January 2, 1901, Bissing began the Bissing Conservatory of Music and offered instruction in vocal, piano, violin, organ, harmony and composition.
 But it was in June 1903 when Bissing received an invitation to study at Prague under Otakar Sevcik.
-Bissing left to complete his studies and returned to Topeka in 1906 to reorganized his teaching conservatory.
+Bissing left to complete his studies and returned to Topeka in 1906 to reorganize his teaching conservatory.
 Upon returning, he adopted the stage name of Petrowitsch Bissing.